ngs-docs/2015-nov-adv-rna/simplification-using-salmon.rst

 We can use Salmon to eliminate many of these transcripts, by estimating their transcription levels and removing low-expressing transcripts.

+NOTE: Richard Smith-Unna has suggested that a better approach is to use `transrate <transrate.rst>`__ to filter your contigs; it actually does this automatically in read mapping mode.
+For example, the "good contigs" output for the *Nematostella* data set processed in `transrate.rst <transrate.rst>`__ will end up in ``transrate_results/nema/good.nema.fa``.

 ----

 We'll start from the m3.xlarge Amazon machine booted & configured in